-Proceeds from Senior Unsecured Debt and Term Loan
+Proceeds from Senior Unsecured Debt

-During 2019, we issued \$350 million of senior unsecured notes, the 2028 Notes, under an indenture dated October 1, 2019 with The Bank of New York Mellon Trust, as trustee.
+During 2019, we issued \$350 million of senior unsecured notes, the 2028 Notes, as discussed further in Footnote 17 "Debt" to our Financial Statements.
 The net proceeds from the 2028 Notes were used (i) to redeem all of the outstanding IAC Notes, (ii) to redeem all of the outstanding Exchange Notes, (iii) to repay a portion of the outstanding borrowings under our Revolving Corporate Credit Facility, (iv) to pay transaction expenses and fees in connection with each of the foregoing and (v) for general corporate purposes.